arduent/HTTP-Message-Signer/README.md

 This is Alpha version please report issues.
 Thanks.
 Tested on PHP 8.4, should run fine on 8.1+

+Update to dev branch 2025-05-22: constructor has changed and "covered components" is now an HTTP structured InnerList (string) rather than an array of fields.
+You MUST provide a parseable/valid Innerlist element.
+RFC9421 is very opinionated, and signature failures are likely to be due to parsing incorrectly specified structured fields.
+You might want to wrap the sign and verify functionality in try/catch blocks and investigate all failures prior to releasing into production.

 ## Installation

 ```bash